wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 "pressing down on the pedals to move forward."

 And that's the gist of it.
-There are a lot more technicalities that S&W muse over, but with the semantics for embedded questions it's easy to see why S&W think that knowledge-how is really just knowledge-that.
+There are a lot more technicalities that S&W muse over, but with the semantics for embedded questions it's straightforward to see why S&W think that knowledge-how is really just knowledge-that.